Raise your hand if you've ever manually copied code from one server to another.

 release/, it will be automatically deployed to our designated staging environment.
 This is a good start, but we're not quite there yet.

 Configure the Heroku application.
-The only different step here is that you need to enable force pushes, as you are pushing a non-master branch up to Heroku.
+The only different step here is that you need to enable force pushes, as you are pushing a non-controller branch up to Heroku.

 As you can see, managing automated deployment workflows in a Git-backed workflow can be a relatively straightforward process, but what if we need… more?